JMark1991/Ironhack_Project_Week3/Organize.md

 TO DO:

 Spotify Data:
-    Save the file
+    Save the file - done
-    Read to spotify_data.py
+    Read to spotify_data.py - done
-    Clean it if needed
+    Clean it if needed - done
-    Return a Dataframe
+    Return a Dataframe - done

 Billboard Data:
-    Webscrape the data and save it to a file (may require several times) Read from file
+    Webscrape the data and save it to a file (may require several times) - done Read from file - done
     Clean if needed
     Aggregate the data by year (maybe by decade) Return a DataFrame